 - Grade School Library

 - New washrooms on ground floor Memorial Building

 - The Grade School and High School Programs granted Level III Accreditation Status by the PAASCU.

 - March 24, 2014 8:12 PM

 莊克昌詞 (Lyrics) ｜ F. Santiago 曲 (Music)

-Chiang Kai Shek is a non-stock, non-profit and non-sectarian private school whose primary objectives are to
+Chiang Kai Shek is a non-stock, non-profit and non-sectarian private school established in 1939 whose primary objectives are to

 - form and train educated, competent leaders for the developing society;

 - develop a citizenry prepared and strengthened for nation-building;

 - serve as nucleus for the interflow of Eastern and Western culture; and